How exactly did the Instagram creator account came about?

 The inbox is not the only thing Instagram Creator Accounts give influencers control over.

-From the Profile Display Options, users can choose their preferred contact option (email or phone) and choose whether they want the category that describes them (Writer, Blogger, Actor etc.) to show up under their name on their profile.
+From the Profile Display Options, users can choose their preferred contact option (business phone number or official email) and choose whether they want the category that describes them (Writer, Blogger, Actor etc.) to show up under their name on their profile.

 With the new categories, influencers no longer have to define themselves as public figures (like most business profile users did), they can choose a category that describes exactly what they do.